RN to BSN

 - Nurses holding a BSN are eligible for higher-paying management roles and nursing specializations.

-Earn Your BSN at Seton Hill in 12 - 18 Months
+Earn Your BSN at Seton Hill in as Little as 10 Months

-Your BSN can be completed online, with only 60 hours of practice experience activities required.
-Online courses are taken in 8 week sessions.
+Your BSN courses can be completed online.
+(Some practice experiences are required, representing a minimal time investment.)
+Online courses are taken in 8-week sessions.
 This program has 6 start dates every year.
-If you choose to take some courses on campus, many liberal arts and science courses are offered in a traditional classroom setting.
 Flexible full-time and part-time options are available.
-You can work as a licensed RN while earning your BSN degree.
+With the right amount of transferred credits you can complete this program in as little as 10 months.
+You can work as a licensed RN while earning your BSN degree at Seton Hill.

-Seton Hill awards you 33 credits for your RN, and allows you to transfer in up to 90 credits overall.
+Seton Hill awards you 33 credits for having earned your RN license.
+You can also transfer in up to 90 credits overall.
 We will be happy to take a look at the academic credits you've already earned and give you an unofficial estimate of what will transfer.
 If you're currently enrolled in another school and plan to transfer in the future, we can help you choose the courses at your current school that will have the best chance of being accepted at Seton Hill.

 Credit for Life Experience

-In addition to the 33 credits awarded for your RN, Seton Hill offers you the chance to earn credits for knowledge gained through life experiences and military service through:
+In addition to the 33 credits awarded for your RN, Seton Hill offers you the chance to earn credits for knowledge gained through life experiences and military service.
+To do this, you can:

-- College Level Examination Program (CLEP) - This is a nationally recognized series of examinations which allow the student to demonstrate knowledge acquired in a non-college setting.
+- Participate in the College Level Examination Program (CLEP), a nationally recognized series of examinations that allow the student to demonstrate knowledge acquired in a non-college setting.

 The Daniel J. Wukich School of Nursing at Seton Hill